 "Everyone wanted to get into the ring and congratulate him,” Flair remarks.
 “I didn’t want to spoil anybody’s fun, so I just left the championship belt in the ring.
 If Veneno felt like holding it over his head and pretending to be champion, that was fine with me."
 He adds that he left the country without his belt.
 The same belt that was insured by $25,000.
 If said belt got lost, Naitch would have to pay for it out of his pocket.
 Does that make sense to you?

 So Jack Veneno became the champion then, right?
 Not so fast.
 He, in later interviews, says that he didn’t.
 "Relampago Hernández thwarted my ‘golden dream’ of becoming a world champion, but because of this interference, I was guaranteed a later rematch."

 While Jack Veneno seems like a decent and moral man, considering that he is still kayfabing anybody who will listen, we must take his comment with the necessary grain of salt.

-Dominican newspapers now talk about the first match being a no-contest, but they are also known to get the dates wrong, attesting that the match was in ’83 not ’82.
+Dominican newspapers now clarify that the first match was a no-contest, but they are also known to get the dates wrong, attesting that the match was in ’83, not ’82.
 According to Flair, in his book, although the match was ruled a no-contest, they quickly rewarded the belt to Veneno for fear of the crowd reacting violently.
 Flair also mentions that he had no problem doing this, as long as he could get home safely.
-The NWA never acknowledged the title change, and to this day its stance remains the same.
+The NWA never acknowledged the title change, and to this day, its stance remains the same.